Coffee Roasting: The Roasting Notes: Roasting coffee is not difficult, but roasting coffee well takes more skill than you would think.

 The art of coffee roasting

-Light brown coffee: There is no grease on the surface due to the low caffeine concentration.
+- Light brown coffee: No grease is on the surface due to the low caffeine concentration.

 The roasting notes: How do you roast coffee properly?